deedy/pastelframe/README.md

 # PastelFrame

-PastelFrame is a React component that allows users to enhance their images with customizable pastel frames, borders, and effects.
+[PastelFrame.io](https://pastelframe.io/) is a product that lets you make prettier images for social media by adding customizable pastel frames, borders, and effects.

 ## Features